Kunnathur, Tirupur

-Kunnathur is a panchayat town in Avinashi taluk of Tiruppur district in the Indian state of Tamil Nadu.
+Kunnathur is a panchayat town in Uthukuli taluk of Tiruppur district in the Indian state of Tamil Nadu.
 It is one of the 15 panchayat towns in the district.
 Spread across an area of 7.12 km2, it had a population of 8,774 individuals as per the 2011 census.

 Geography and administration

-Kunnathur is located in Avinashi taluk of Tiruppur district in the Indian state of Tamil Nadu.
+Kunnathur is located in Uthukuli taluk of Tiruppur district in the Indian state of Tamil Nadu.
 Spread across an area of 7.12 km2, it is one of the 15 panchayat towns in the district.
 The town panchayat is headed by a chairperson, who is elected by the members elected from each of the 15 wards.
 The members themselves are chosen through direct elections.
-The town forms part of the Avanashi Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Nilgiris Lok Sabha constituency that elects its member to the Parliament of India.
+The town forms part of the Perundurai Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Tiruppur Lok Sabha constituency that elects its member to the Parliament of India.